 The Baylin Formation Dancers were in England to compete for the World Formation Championship.
 Those participating were Eugenia Lanier, Denise Miller, Kay Wall, Denise Wall, Allison Plaster, Sally Welch, Dan Burney, Doug Cooke, Tommy Bellamy, Kent Dunn, Eddie Morgan and Kevin Lynch.

 The West Forsyth Chapter of the Vocational Industrial Clubs of America (VICA) won a third place award at the annual State Leadership Conference in Raleigh.

-Mrs. Omar C. Conrad was honored as the “Mother of the Year” by Lewisville Baptist Church with a recognition service at the worship hour.
+Mrs. Omar C. Conrad was honored as the “Mother of the Year” by Lewisville Baptist Church with a recognition service at the worship hour on Sunday.